 UPDATE: The active shooter webinar is postponed until further notice.
-We will be rescheduling these and other webinars in the next few months.
+This presentation will be rescheduled.

 Did you know that the average Active Shooter event lasts 4 – 8 minutes, that over 70% of Active Shooter incidents are over in 5 minutes or less, and that the national average for Law Enforcement response is 3 – 6 minutes?
 Register for this 70 minute online session and be empowered to take action and have the tools and action plans to survive.
 TMA has coordinated a customized program geared towards monitoring center operations personnel including HR Managers, Operations Directors and Supervisors and anyone interested in learning more about this important issue.